 Stock market volatility is a hot topic and not many researchers are able to test their theories about why the NASDAQ seems to be the most volatile.
 A 2001 study surmised that it is composed of smaller companies than the S&P, and these have less secure income streams, and are more exposed to business deals, investor whims, and bad news.
 But now, the tech companies are much better capitalized and are some of the largest companies in the world.

 The expert also cited the NASDAQ having too many Internet Stocks, yet these Internet stocks are now big, fairly successful companies such as Amazon, Google Alphabet, and Facebook.
 And they’re very stable and profitable.
-Many of the IPOs of tommorow’s best companies appear on the NASDAQ.
+Many of the IPOs of tomorrow’s best companies appear on the NASDAQ.
 And technology will always be king.

 The smart investor might invest in pools of NASDAQ stocks rather than reading financial reports and gambling on individual stocks.
 The downside risk is high with individual companies.
 Even Facebook, Amazon, and Google face anti-trust investigations that could ruin them, or benefit them even more.
 That volatility fits perfect with NASDAQ investors.
 There is money to be made on the ups and downs.

 NASDAQ weekly volatility draws investors, who are more like gamblers.
 Is gambling online illegal?
 Yes, unless you’re buying and selling NASDAQ stocks.
 Then it’s okay.

 When Volatility Increases

-The NASDAQ has been volatile of late and it’s that volatility that draws many traders to buy and sell NASDAQ stocks.
+NASDAQ stock prices have been volatile of late and it’s that volatility that draws many traders to buy and sell NASDAQ stocks.
 Most traders are using computer algorithms and automated trading to perfect how they win in swinging stock prices.
 If you’re not using automated systems, you’re likely not going to keep up.